YuesIt17/portfolio-yues-it-npm/README.md

 # Project Npm package lerna + rollup + jfrog

+📝Here is [**my article**](https://dev.to/eugene_yues_17/how-to-create-an-npm-packages-using-rollupjs-lernajs-jfrog-artifactory-2g80) about the settings of this application

 #### Preparation

 - before to run npx lerna commands need to set up access git through the terminal: ssh -T git@github.com